How Curio works.

 Next, add a story to each highlight.
 We recommend recording audio - because visitors love listening to a curator, artist, descendants, or other expert sharing their knowledge and stories in their own voice.

-You can also add text and/or other images, to further help tell the story.
+You can also add text, video and/or other images, to further help tell the story.

 STEP 4: Customise the look

 You can customise your interactive by changing fonts and colours to suit your exhibition or organisation.
 We've written some tips to guide you in what's possible with this feature.

 Your interactive starts out using our default (Curio) theme, but you can change it to suit your brand.

 Curio also allows you to create and save several different themes (e.g. different themes for different exhibitions).

 If you have invited others in your organisation to join your Curio account then they can also share any themes you have made.

 In addition to specific highlights, you can also add overviews for any contextual information.